Resident Training Program - Internal Medicine Residency

 - Non-teaching services admit patients at all sites to help patient flow and ensure we meet all ACGME rules.
 At UMMC, we have non-teaching services for general medicine, step-down intermediate care unit (IMC), BMT, renal transplant services and bone marrow transplant unit.
 The VA and Mercy have general medicine nonteaching services.

-Wellness in Residency Training
+Wellness and Professional Development in Residency Training

 We are committed to ensuring residents have a balance between their training and their personal life.
-Our extensive wellness curriculum includes many components -- from monthly conferences on topics such as nutrition, stress management, exercise, meditation, chair yoga and fatigue management -- to reading essays and books, educational retreats, baseball games (go O's) and evening social events.
+Our extensive wellness events include many components -- from monthly conferences on topics such as nutrition, stress management, exercise, meditation, chair yoga and fatigue management -- to reading essays and books, educational retreats, baseball games (go O's) and evening social events.
 One of our favorites is when the service dogs visit us and provide some quiet time for the residents.

 So that residents have time for doctor's appointments, errands and other personal issues, they have four wellness 1/2-days off (in addition to regularly scheduled days off and vacation time).
 The RISE Program - Resilience in Stressful Events - helps teams and individual residents cope with adverse patient events.
 The GME Office orchestrates events through the House Staff Association with four big events throughout the year.
 The highlight of the year is the annual Valentine's Day Ball at the B&O Museum.